-Radial tunnel syndrome is pain and weakness in the arm and hand.
-It can make it hard to use your forearm.
+Radial tunnel syndrome happens when there is abnormal pressure on the radial nerve.
+This can cause pain and weakness in the arm and hand.

 The radial nerve controls muscles of the forearm.
 It starts under the armpit and runs down the arm.
 It passes through a tunnel at the elbow.
 This tunnel is surrounded by tendons and muscles.
-Certain movements or overuse of these muscles can shrink the tunnel.
+Certain movements or overuse of the forearm can shrink the tunnel.
 This can irritate and press on the nerve.

 An injury or abnormal growth can also increase pressure on the nerve.

 Things that may raise the risk of this problem are:

 - Hand to grip, pinch, or bend at the wrist

 - Tumors or cysts that put pressure on the nerve

 - A buildup of fluid in the arm

 - An ache in the forearm that may spread to the hand or outside of the elbow